javatechy/spring_boot_admin/README.md

-# spring boot admin project for your applcaiton running on spring 1.5.X
+# spring boot admin project for your applcaiton running on spring 2.X  and 1.X

 #### To intergrate spring boot admin project with you project